Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Introduction

-The paper is structured as follows: In section \ref{dblfieldinf}, we introduce the setup of double field inflation with near-inflection-point inflation as the rolling direction, exemplifying the scenarios discussed above.
-In section \ref{massfractionpbhs}, we estimate the mass fraction of the PBHs produced from the bubbles collapse and the ones created from bubble collisions, showing although the former can be arranged to produce the whole or substantial part of CDM, the latter's contribution to PBHs mass function is negligible with a PT at such energy scales.
-In section \ref{SBGWsPT}, in the cases where settling to the true vacuum happens through a first order PT, we compute the SGWB resulting from the collision of bubbles.
+The paper is structured as follows: In Sec. \ref{dblfieldinf}, we introduce the setup of double-field inflation with near-inflection-point inflation as the rolling direction, exemplifying the scenarios discussed above.
+In Sec. \ref{massfractionpbhs}, we estimate the mass fraction of the PBHs produced from the bubbles collapse and the ones created from bubble collisions, showing although the former can be arranged to produce the whole or substantial part of CDM, the latter's contribution to PBHs mass function is negligible with a PT at such energy scales.
+In Sec. \ref{SBGWsPT}, in the cases where settling to the true vacuum happens through a first-order PT, we compute the SGWB resulting from the collision of bubbles.
 We show that in particular for the one where PT occurs after the end of the slow-roll violation, the model is capable of producing SGWB in the reach of LISA or other high-frequency gravitational wave probes that scan that region of frequency.
 We finally conclude the paper in the last section. $M_{{}_{\rm P}}=(8\pi G)^{-1/2}=1$ in this paper, except for the places where it is explicitly written.